Can fencing help me get into college?

 Make sure that you are an academic fit with the college of your choice.
 The academically elite colleges have very little leeway to accommodate a good fencer with average grades.
 These academically elite colleges will look further down the Junior Points List for a fencer with outstanding grades rather than admit a top ranked fencer with average grades.
 There have been instances of top ranked fencers who failed to make the academic cut after letting it be known that they had been recruited to that elite college.

 It is also helpful to review the current fencing team roster at the colleges you’re interested in, so you have a good idea how many slots will come open on that team the year you are a freshman.
+You can download the free FP Handbook of Vital Statistics on NCAA Fencing Teams HERE to get an in-depth view of NCAA fencing rosters.

 In other words, do your homework on the colleges and on their fencing programs.
 This way, you may identify opportunities early and go after them.